 Another reason has to do with the number of people who have smartphones that can take pictures and video.
 Even an untrained person who wasn’t actively pursuing the storm can document a tornado and provide sufficient evidence that one in fact touched down.
 This is especially true of small tornadoes that may only exist for a matter of seconds and would have otherwise never been detected by radar or spotted by trained personnel.

 Lastly, “Even if a tornado is not actually observed, modern damage assessments by NWS personnel can discern if a tornado caused the damage, and if so, how strong the tornado may have been” (Source: NOAA) That is to say, if no one saw it, that doesn’t mean it didn’t occur.
 Based on the type of damage, trained personnel can determine whether a tornado caused the damage or if it was some other event such as a microburst, thus increasing the count.

-All of these facts obscure the true trend and comparison of how many tornadoes are reported this year as compared to years passed.
+These new detection methods skew the trend of how many tornadoes were reported, as compared to many years ago.
 So the question ‘Are there more tornadoes now than before‘ is a question that will be answered, but only in time after more data is collected and assuming there is no change in the current observation methods.